Act 693 Compliance Policy

-Any supervisor, upon hearing complaint of sexual harassment, shall notify the Human Resources Coordinator at once of the complaint.
+Any supervisor, upon hearing a complaint of sexual harassment, shall notify the Human Resources Coordinator at once of the complaint.

 All complaints will be promptly and carefully investigated by the administration, and all employees are assured they will be free of any and all reprisal or retaliation from filing such complaints.

 An administrative investigation will include interviews with all relevant persons, including the complainant, the accused, and other potential witnesses.
-In determining whether alleged conduct constitutes sexual harassment, the record as a whole and the totality of the circumstances, such as the nature of sexual advances and the context in which the alleged incidents occurred will be examined.
+In determining whether alleged conduct constitutes sexual harassment, the record as a whole and the totality of the circumstances, such as the nature of sexual advances and the context in which the alleged incidents occurred, will be examined.
 A determination of appropriate action will be made from the facts, on a case-by-case basis.
-All employees should be aware that all inquiries, complaints and investigations are treated confidentially.
+All employees should be aware that all inquiries, complaints, and investigations are treated confidentially.
 Information is revealed strictly on a need to know basis.
-However, the identity of the complainant usually is revealed to the accused and witnesses.
+However, the identity of the complainant is usually revealed to the accused and witnesses.
 All individuals contacted in connection with a complaint will be counseled that retaliatory actions will not be tolerated.

 The administration will apprise the complainant and the accused of the investigation’s outcome at the conclusion of its investigation, with appropriate emphasis on the rights of all involved.
 If the investigation reveals that the complaint appears to be valid, immediate and appropriate corrective action, up to and including dismissal, will be taken to stop the harassment and prevent its recurrence.
 If the validity of the complaint cannot be determined, immediate and appropriate action will be taken to assure all parties are reacquainted with the sexual harassment policy and to avoid sexual harassment in the future.